m-Vins/Nucleus/README.md

 - to build : `docker build -t nucleus .`
 - to run: `docker run -it -v .:/nucleus nucleus`

+Please note :

-Please note that this repository contains only a subset(~100) of all the binaries(~3000) that we've used to run the tests, then same for the container.
+1. that this repository contains only a subset(~100) of all the binaries(~3000) that we've used to run the tests, then same for the container.
 If you want to reproduce the test on all the binaries, just run `make download_all`, and then `make test`.
 Be aware that this operation is **very time and memory consuming**.
+2. the target file that you want to test using nucleus should be in this folder, otherwise it is needed to bind another volume to the container using the option `-v` : `docker run -it -v .:/nucleus -v <target_volume>:<path_in_container> nucleus`

 ### Commands and Options